Photo and video credits: Charlie Jarrett, Tony Woodward, Lena Bodden, Ali Bodden

 Studio Retreat: a Summer Masterclass in Playwriting and Acting for Teens

 The O’Neill Studio Retreat is a ten-day intensive for teens in advanced acting and playwriting at the beautiful Eugene O’Neill Historic Site in Danville, California.
-It usually runs in mid-July and is FREE for those chosen to participate.
+It usually runs in July and is FREE for those chosen to participate.
 Because space is limited, only a select number of playwrights and actors will be chosen to take part.
-All interested students must apply by June 15, of each year.
+Online applications will be available in the spring.

-Sponsored by the Eugene O’Neill Foundation in partnership with the National Park Service, this 10-day masterclass gives incoming high school students a chance to learn from, and collaborate with, professional playwrights, actors, and stage directors in the development of original ten-minute plays.
+Sponsored by the Eugene O’Neill Foundation in partnership with the National Park Service, this 10-day masterclass gives incoming and current high school students a chance to learn from, and collaborate with, professional playwrights, actors, and stage directors in the development of original ten-minute plays.

 The workshop meets daily from 8:30am to 3:00pm.
 Students in the Playwriting track will delve into topics such as character, dialogue, and story arc – all in the process of developing their own ten-minute script for a final public performance.
 Students in the Acting track will gain insight into building characters, the importance of movement and voice, and learn the foundations of acting technique taught at college-level programs.
-The second week is devoted to rehearsing the original scripts by the playwriting track and mounting a performance for friends and family on the afternoon of the final Sunday.
+The second week is devoted to rehearsing the original scripts by the playwriting track and mounting a performance for friends and family around noon on the final Sunday of the workshop.

-Studio Retreat is recognized as a distinctive program, designed to provide a more thorough understanding of playwright Eugene O’Neill and his important place in American drama, while also encouraging students to reach a new level of creativity within their own work.
+Studio Retreat is recognized as a distinctive educational program, designed to provide a more thorough understanding of playwright Eugene O’Neill and his important place in American drama, while also encouraging students to reach a new level of creativity within their own work.
 By collaborating with local theatre professionals, participants gain valuable, hands-on insight into what the careers of working actors and playwrights actually entail.

 Studio Retreat is made possible by the generous support of: